KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

 caret::R2(predictions_knn, test.data$house.value)
 ```

-    ## [1] 0.8842527
+    ## [1] 0.8837879

 ``` r
 caret::RMSE(predictions_knn, test.data$house.value)
 ```

-    ## [1] 3.46711
+    ## [1] 3.47336

 ### 5.7 Decision Tree / CART

 Decision tree, also known as CART (Classification and Regression Tree)
-is my second non-parametric machine learning algorithm that work best in
+is my second non-parametric machine learning algorithm that work should
-condition when there is highly non-linear relationship between the
+very well in condition when there is highly non-linear relationship
-predictors and the responding variable.
-Decision tree has a upside-down
+between the predictors and the responding variable.
+Decision tree has a
-tree-like structure with decision rules in each of the branch to guide
+upside-down tree-like structure with decision rules in each of the
-the prediction of new observations.
+branch to guide the prediction of new observations.

 I am expecting a better result because decision tree tend to prefer a
 situation that a few of variables in the variables list are more
 powerful than the others.
 This house dataset has this characteristic.
 Few of the powerful features are nitrogen.oxide, room, and
 charles.river.
-This method also immune to multicollinearity.
+This method is also immune to multicollinearity.

 ``` r
 set.seed(123)